 Given the relative safety in the state, is home security still important?
 Of course!
 Your chances of being a victim are low, but that does not mean they’re nonexistent.
 There’s still a significant concern in the state as a whole, and particularly in the city, where population density and a high population still means a large number of incidents occurring.

 New York State allows different cities and municipalities to have different rules related to alarm licensing.
 White Plains, Goshen and Long Island all have individual rules for how businesses can obtain licenses.
-These rules are long, but can be summarized as such: Businesses need to apply for a license, those licenses must be obtained through the local government, and in most cases they are transferrable.
+These rules are long, but can be summarized as such: Businesses need to apply for a license, those licenses must be obtained through the local government, and in most cases they are transferable.

 Beyond individual, municipal-based rules, you will not find any statewide laws governing the issuance of alarm system permits or requirements.
 Thankfully, most municipalities have some kind of rules in place to help govern the process.
 New York City, for example, requires any businesses to obtain a license through an official application process that will take far longer than a New York minute.